2024-25 College Basketball Conference Preview: Mountain West Fantasy Outlook

 11.)
 Wyoming

-But this isn't a top-heavy league.
+This isn't a top-heavy league, however.
 Brian Dutcher has turned the Aztecs into an elite program, yielding a National Championship appearance and a Sweet 16 berth in back-to-back years.
 SDSU may have been hit hard by the transfer portal, but you can never count the Aztecs out.
 Colorado State falls into a similar category, logging 20 wins in four of the last five seasons.
 However, it remains to be seen how Niko Medved and the Rams perform in a post-Isaiah Stevens world.

 Other College Basketball Resources: